skym97/IntroToProg-Python-Final/docs/employee_ratings_user_guide.md

 - Adds the new employee data to memory.

 ### Option 3: Save Data to a File
-- Saves al l current employee data in memory to `EmployeeRatings.JSON`
+- Saves all current employee data in memory to `EmployeeRatings.JSON`
 - Confirms success with a message.

 ### Option 4: Exit the Program